Expert takes on Beck: the meaning of the underground

 "This is due to a careful selection of the information shown on the map where every redundancy or unessential feature is discarded resulting in only lines, stations, station labels and the Thames remaining.

-"Nevertheless, the complexity of network itself is not reduced, as much as a user is concerned all necessary information is still portrayed, it is the representation of the network that has been efficiently simplified.
+"Nevertheless, the complexity of the network itself is not reduced, as much as a user is concerned all necessary information is still portrayed, it is the representation of the network that has been efficiently simplified.
 The resulting work is a symbiosis of form and function."

 Transit consultant Jarrett Walker respects the map design, but is much less a fan of the tube network it describes: